Act Governing the Employment of Foreign Nationals (Ausländerbeschäftigungsgesetz, AuslBG)

 Declaration of liability

 With a declaration of liability, a person confirms to undertake certain duties vis-à-vis the applicant when a residence title is applied for.
-These duties include the defraying of costs for an all-risk health insurance, accommodation and the required means of subsistence, and of the costs arising to public bodies for the applicant (e.g. for enforcing a decision to return, a ban on residence, expulsion etc.).
+These duties include defraying the costs of accommodation and subsistence, and of the costs arising to public bodies for the applicant (e.g. for enforcing a decision to return, a ban on residence, expulsion etc.).
 The declaration of liability must be certified by an Austrian notary or an Austrian court and must be valid for a minimum of 5 years.
 Moreover, the declarant must prove his or her ability to defray these costs on providing the declaration.
 A sample declaration of liability is available for download on the website of the Federal Ministry of the Interior.

 European Economic Area

 A member of a contracting party to the Agreement on the European Economic Area (see List of States).